blockchain-v/bcv-backend/README.md

 - Code documentation can be found at Github-page

 # how to run this:
-- until contract setup is decided we can't run this in docker yet. backend reads contract from the `bcv-contract` directory.
 - dependencies are in requirements.txt, python 3.8 works (3.10 not supported)

 assumed folder structure: